livepeer/go-livepeer/doc/ai-subnet.md

 ### On-chain Gateway Setup

 > [!IMPORTANT]
-> During the **alpha** phase, to streamline our development process, we currently only support the Livepeer.inc Gateway node for **on-chain Gateway** operations.
-We aim to extend support to other **on-chain** Gateway nodes in the future.
-Consequently, we do not provide any documentation for setting up an **on-chain** Gateway node at this time.
+> During the **alpha** phase, we're focusing our development efforts on the Livepeer.inc Gateway node for **on-chain** operations.
+While we plan to support additional **on-chain** Gateway nodes in the future, we currently don't offer setup documentation for them.

 ## Issues